mendicant-original/newman/README.md

-## Newman: A microframework for mail-centric applications
+## Newman: Because the mail never stops!

 This is going to be an experiment in building a simple framework for developing email-based applications.
 It is based on ideas from an exercise in